 I actually recently experienced an issue at Boston Airport as my boyfriend and I booked a car on RentalCars.com.
 As we were visiting Poland at the time, their website switched to Polish site making us pay in PLN – it didn’t give us any other option unless we had a VPN.

-We didn’t think much of it, until we arrived in Boston, only to find out that were required to have a Polish driver’s license as we booked the car from Poland.
+We didn’t think much of it, until we arrived in Boston, only to find out that was required to have a Polish driver’s license as we booked the car from Poland.
 The provider said that they’re not responsible for the content of RentalCars.com and we’ll need to pay almost double to drive the car in the US with the US driver’s license.

 Ridiculous, I know.
 But I’m telling you this story to let you know that the problem isn’t just in Mexico, but with websites offering car rentals.